 Weakness: the unfortunate character that is inherently weak finds that he or she has much less Health than would otherwise be indicated.
-Though weakness counts as two quirks (grants two points), it reduces the sum of their Melee, Coordination, Brawn, and Fortitude traits by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super human or otherwise).
+Weakness counts as two quirks (grants two points), and reduces the sum of one's Melee, Coordination, Brawn, and Fortitude traits by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super human or otherwise).

 Mental Quirks (beneficial)

 3-D Sense: possession of a 3-D sense indicates a character has the ability to think in more than two dimensions.
-This comes in handy when handing situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
-A 3-D sense can also benefit characters who deal with even higher dimensions as well (even if this doesn't apply very often).
+This comes in handy when handling situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
+A 3-D sense can also benefit characters who deal with even higher dimensions as well, even if this doesn't apply very often.

 Fortitude: fortitude (the quirk, not the trait) is indicative of a character who has an abnormally high Mental Health sum.
 They may calculate that statistic as if their Willpower rank value was +1 RS higher than normal.
-Fortitude is especially handy for those characters who regularly engage in psionic combat, particularly if said characters already have a rather high Willpower trait to begin with.
+Fortitude is especially handy for those characters who regularly engage in psionic combat, especially if said characters already have a particularly high Willpower trait to begin with.

 Naturally, if the optional Mental Health rules are not in play, this quirk is irrelevant (not allowed).